Linxuan-Zhao/sciTIP-seq/README.md

 # sciTIP-seq
-sciTIP-seq repo covers main commands and scripts used in sciTIP-seq, ATAC-seq and TIP-seq data analysis for my thesis project.
+sciTIP-seq repo covers main commands and scripts used in sciTIP-seq, ATAC-seq and TIP-seq data analysis in my thesis project.